rtdists/fddm/README.md

 ```

 For fitting, we need a simple likelihood function; here we will use a
-straightforward sum of densities.
-A detailed explanation of the function
+straightforward sum of densities of the study responses and associated
-is provided in the Example Vignette (`vignette("example", package =
+response times.
+A detailed explanation of the log-likelihood function is
-"fddm")`).
-Note that this likelihood function returns the negative
+provided in the [Example Vignette](example.html#ex-more).
+Note that this
-log-likelihood so we can simply minimize to get the maximum likelihood
+likelihood function returns the negative log-likelihood as we can simply
-estimate.
+minimize this function to get the maximum likelihood estimate.

 ``` r
 ll_fun <- function(pars, rt, resp, truth) {